KQM-git/GINews/readme.md

 After the Version 5.4 update, Travelers who missed out on the relevant quest items can purchase them from the NPC "Cipac" after completing the corresponding Archon Quest.

+〓<t class="t_gl" contenteditable="false">2025/01/16 16:15</t> Update Details〓

+- Fixes an issue whereby the model of Citlali's waist would display abnormally under certain conditions.

+- Fixes an issue whereby a black screen issue would occur on certain iOS devices when participating in the Co-Op challenge of "On the Trail of Behemoths."

+- Fixes an issue whereby the Traveler's elemental type was displayed incorrectly in the commemorative reward "Emblem of Valor" from the "Emblem of Steadfast Valor" event.

+Travelers affected by the above issues can log out via the Paimon Menu and close the game, then log in again to resolve the issues.

 〓<t class="t_gl" contenteditable="false">2025/01/09 16:15</t> Update Details〓

 - Fixes an issue whereby some background music was missing during the phase transition of the enemy "Guardian of Apep's Oasis" after the Version 5.3 update.